TelerikAcademy/JavaScript-UI-and-DOM/Topics/10. HTML Templates/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Conditional Expressions
-- Render code only if a condition is fulfulled
+- Render code only if a condition is fulfilled
   - Using `{{#if condition}}` `{{/if}}` or `{{#unless condition}} {{/unless}}`

 ```